Recommendations for UK supermarkets – 2024 update

 4. Reduce the harm caused to bees and pollinators by their operations by taking a range of actions including but not limited to:

 • Ban the four bee-toxic neonicotinoids clothianidin, imidacloprid, thiamethoxam and thiacloprid (which are banned in the UK) from use anywhere in the company’s global supply chains.
-End the use of other pesticides shown to be harmful to bees and other pollinators, including but not limited to acetamiprid, fipronil, sulfloxaflor, flupyradifurone and permethrin.
+End the use of other bee-toxic pesticides, including but not limited to acetamiprid, fipronil, sulfloxaflor, flupyradifurone and permethrin.

 • Provide support such as training, guidance documents and advice to all suppliers to adopt pollinator-friendly practices such as leaving field margins uncultivated.